-Where all or part of a Formal Complaint is dismissed under this Section VIII.F., either Party may file an appeal of that decision within three (3) days of receipt of the Notice of Dismissal by filing a written appeal with the appropriate Appeals Officer.
+Where all or part of a Formal Complaint is dismissed under this Section VIII.-F. above, either Party may file an appeal of that decision within three (3) days of receipt of the Notice of Dismissal by filing a written appeal with the appropriate Appeals Officer-Senior Student Affairs Officer7 of the appealing party's school and/or division, or the Associate Vice President for Labor and Employee Relations("Appeals Officer"), as appropriate.
 Information on where to direct any appeal in a particular case will be set forth in the Notice of Dismissal.
 The Appeals Officer will be free of conflict of interest and bias, and will not serve as investigator, Title IX Coordinator, or hearing Decision-maker(s) in the same matter.